Katherine Garrett-Cox: Career

 Garrett-Cox joined Alliance Trust as chief investment officer in 2007, becoming CEO on 29 August 2008.
-Prior to Alliance Trust PLC, Katherine served as chief investment officer and executive director of Morley Fund Management, now Aviva Investors, and prior to that, as chief investment officer of Aberdeen Asset Management PLC.
+Prior to Alliance Trust PLC, Katherine served as chief investment officer and executive director of Morley Fund Management, now Aviva Investors, and prior to that, as chief investment officer of Aberdeen Asset Management.

 In October 2015, a row with activist investors Elliott Advisors resulted in Garrett-Cox stepping down from the Alliance Trust board.
 The activist investors argued that the company's performance had been poor and that changes to the board were necessary.
 This row was slightly offset in April 2015 when Alliance agreed to appoint two of the three board member candidates recommended by Elliott, however ultimately, an agreement was in place to review the board situation in Autumn 2015.
-Garrett-Cox still occupies the position of chief executive at Alliance, and this move puts her back in a fund management role rather than a role running the wider business.
+It was decided to move to an entirely non-executive board.
+Garrett-Cox remained as chief executive at Alliance, and moved back into a fund management role rather than a role running the wider business.
+Garrett-Cox left the Alliance Trust in 2016.

 Garrett-Cox also serves as a member of the supervisory board of Deutsche Bank AG.
 She served as a member of the UK Prime Minister's Business Advisory Group from 2012-15 and the Scottish Business Board, chaired by the Secretary of State for Scotland during the same period.